inno-2023-masters/Sum24-intro-labs/submission6.md

  10   *  *  *
  11   213.159.212.4  21.365ms !*  18.682ms !*  21.178ms !*
  ```
+ Here we can see the path and time the data takes to reach the destination.

 2. Perform DNS lookup for `innopolis.university`:
 ```sh